maritime-labs/boatface/README.rst

 Acknowledgements
 ****************

-- Kudos to Holger Marseille for creating the user interface artwork and for providing general guidance and vision.
+- Thanks a stack to Holger Marseille for creating the user interface artwork, for conceiving the core rendering routines, and for providing general guidance and vision.

 *******************